BnuuySolutions/OVRSDK-Headers/README.md

-# OculusVR "SDK" Headers
+# Unofficial OculusVR "SDK" Headers
-Reverse-engineered OculusVR "SDK" headers, used for building on top of pre-compiled Oculus software.
+Reverse-engineered unofficial OculusVR "SDK" headers, used for building on top of pre-compiled Oculus software.